China's October factory, services surveys show economy still wobbly

 As the first major indicators of business conditions in China released each month, the PMIs reinforced the view that the economy remains in the midst of a gradual slowdown which will require Beijing to roll out more support in coming months.

-"While the PMI has stabilized, it is too early to confirm a bottoming out," economists at ANZ Bank said in a note.
+"While the PMI has stabilised, it is too early to confirm a bottoming out," economists at ANZ Bank said in a note.

 "As deflation risks intensify, a further RRR cut before end of this year is still possible," ANZ said, referring to reducing the amount of reserves that banks must hold in order to free up more funds for new loans.